PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Experiments

-We tested \method on 5 seen and 4 unseen categories of hard-to-grasp objects across 5 scenes to demonstrate its adaptability.
-These 5 scenes contain 4 scenes with a single environmental features from edge, wall, slope, and slot, and one novel scene (shown in \cref{fig:multi}) with 4 environmental features simultaneously is also constructed for testing its adaptability to unseen complex environment (labeled as Multi below).
-We conducted 1,000 tests on each object-environment pair, and calculate the mean success ratio.
-Other experimental setups follow \cref{sec:Data}.
+We tested \method on 5 seen (hat, laptop, scissors, keyboard, and tablet) and 4 unseen (phone, pliers, switch, and window) categories of hard-to-grasp objects across 5 scenes.
+These scenes include four with a single environmental feature (edge, wall, slope, and slot) and one novel scene (shown in \cref{fig:multi}) that contains all four features simultaneously, which is constructed to test adaptability to complex and unseen environments.
+We conducted 1,000 tests on each object-environment pair and calculated the mean success ratio.